Causal Markov condition

+The Causal Markov (CM) condition states that, conditional on the set of all its direct causes, a node is independent of all variables which are not effects or direct causes of that node.
+In the event that the structure of a Bayesian network accurately depicts causality, the two conditions are equivalent.

-The Markov condition, sometimes called the Markov assumption, is an assumption made in Bayesian probability theory, that every node in a Bayesian network is conditionally independent of its nondescendants, given its parents.
+This is related to the Markov condition, an assumption made in Bayesian probability theory, that every node in a Bayesian network is conditionally independent of its nondescendants, given its parents.
 Stated loosely, it is assumed that a node has no bearing on nodes which do not descend from it.
 In a DAG, this local Markov condition is equivalent to the global Markov condition, which states that d-separations in the graph also correspond to conditional independence relations.
 This also means that a node is conditionally independent of the entire network, given its Markov blanket.

-The related Causal Markov (CM) condition states that, conditional on the set of all its direct causes, a node is independent of all variables which are not effects or direct causes of that node.
-In the event that the structure of a Bayesian network accurately depicts causality, the two conditions are equivalent.
-However, a network may accurately embody the Markov condition without depicting causality, in which case it should not be assumed to embody the causal Markov condition.
+A network may accurately embody the Markov condition without depicting causality, in which case it should not be assumed to embody the causal Markov condition.